Aberdeen drink-driver caught more than three-times the limit - Evening Express

-A drink-driver has appeared in court admitted driving while more than three-times the alcohol limit at an Aberdeen retail park.
+A man has admitted driving while more than three-times the alcohol limit at an Aberdeen retail park.

 Patryk Pogodzinski appeared in the dock at Aberdeen Sheriff Court facing a string of charges over the incident which happened on April 2 this year at Kittybrewster Retail Park.